Culturally and Linguistically Diverse (CaLD) Perinatal Mental Health Resource Portal for Health Professionals (2011)

 Online Training: Cultural responsiveness in perinatal mental health

 As part of the CaLD Perinatal Project, the VTMH offers an free, non-accredited online training module for health professionals titled:“Cultural responsiveness in perinatal mental health: Working effectively with women and their families from culturally and linguistically diverse (CaLD) backgrounds” which aims to provided staff with an introduction to cultural responsiveness in perinatal mental health settings.

-Please note that this is not an exhaustive list of services, and that the VTPU takes no responsibility for the quality of the information provided via these links.
+Please note that this is not an exhaustive list of services, and that the VTMH takes no responsibility for the quality of the information provided via these links.
 Links are provided for convenience only and may not be current.
-The VTPU is not responsible for the content of third party services or websites and provision of a link should not be construed as an endorsement or approval of the third party service or website.
-Please firstname.lastname@example.org to report a broken link.
+The VTMH is not responsible for the content of third party services or websites and provision of a link should not be construed as an endorsement or approval of the third party service or website.
+Please contact firstname.lastname@example.org to report a broken link.